 Monitor the performance and effectiveness of products and services.

-Assess the quality of our customer services and to provide staff training calls to our service centres and communications to our mobile and online helplines may be recorded and monitored for these purposes.
+Assess the quality of our customer services and to provide staff training.
+Calls to our service centres, video calls and communications to our mobile and online helplines may be recorded and monitored for these purposes.

 Perform analysis on customer complaints for the purposes of preventing errors and process failures and rectifying negative impacts on customers.